 On September 13, 2012, the Prince George’s County Planning Board received public comments on the recommendations contained in the staff report.
 The report contains six appendices that can be accessed at the links below.
 The next step after Planning Board action is consideration by the County Council this fall.

-The deadline for implementation of the Sustainable Growth Act tiers is December 31, 2012.
+The deadline for implementation of the Sustainable Growth Act tiers was December 31, 2012.

 Additional Background Information

 The Maryland General Assembly approved the Sustainable Growth & Agricultural Preservation Act of 2012 (Senate Bill 236), also known as the septics bill, during the 2012 General Assembly session.